anonymousoxford/reproducible-research_homework/README.md

 4. a) When running the code for 2 random walks,

+5. Code for all aspects of question 5 can be found in the file

-5. a) There are 15 columns and 33 rows in the table
+   a) There are 15 columns and 33 rows in the table.

    b) I used a log transformation to fit a linear model to the data.
-When both sides are logged, V = βL^α becomes log(V) = log(β) + αlog(L), where α is the gradient
-      (exponent), and log(β) is the intercept (scaling factor) of the linear model.
+When both sides are logged, V = βL^α becomes log(V) = log(β) + αlog(L), where α is the gradient (exponent), and log(β) is the intercept (scaling factor) of the linear model.

    c) From running the linear model, we obtain a value for the exponent (α) of 1.5152, and the intercept gives us log(β), which is 7.0748.
+I then back transformed log(β) by doing exp(7.0748), which gave a value of β as 1181.807.

+   The p-value for the exponent (α) is 6.44e-10, which is smaller than 0.001, and so is extremely statistically significant.
+The p-value given for the scaling factor (β) is 2.28e-10, which is also smaller than 0.001, and so is also extremely statistically significant.

+   When comparing my answers for the exponent and the scaling factors to those found in the article, they are the same, besides rounding.
+Their value for the allometric exponent was 1.52, which is the same as my answer of 1.5152 to 3 significant figures, and their value for the scaling factor was 1,182, which is also the same as my answer of 1181.807, but to 4 significant figures.

+   d) #This finds the data from the right place in positcloud data <- read.csv("/cloud/project/question-5-data/Cui_etal2014.csv")

+#This installs and loads the necessary package
+install.packages(ggplot2)
+library(ggplot2)

+#This logs the data on both the virion volume and the genome length
+data$log_virion_volume <- log(data$Virion.volume..nm.nm.nm.)
+data$log_genome_length <- log(data$Genome.length..kb.)

+#This creates the plot to match the one on the assignment sheet
+scatter_plot <- ggplot(data, aes(x = log_genome_length, y = log_virion_volume)) +
+  geom_point() +
+  geom_smooth(method = "lm", se = TRUE, color = "blue", linewidth = 0.7) +
+  #This adds a black linear regression line and grey confidence interval to the plot

+  labs(
+    x = "log [Genome length (kb)]",
+    y = "log [Virion volume (nm3)]")+
+  theme_minimal() +
+  theme(
+    axis.title = element_text(face = "bold")
+  )

+#This displays the scatter plot
+scatter_plot

+   e) Inputting the values of α and β into the allometric equation V = βL^α gives the equation V = 1181.807 * L^1.5152.
+When the value of L is given as 300kb, the volume of the dsDNA virus would be 6697007 nm3.

 7.
 8.